SimpleSandman/JsonFormatter/README.md

 # Json Formatter
-A Visual Studio 2017/2019 toolbar extension that will minify or prettify JSON files.
+A Visual Studio 2017/2019 toolbar extension that will minify or prettify JSON files inside your code window.
 This was created with the idea of pressing a button to format `.json` files in compressed or pretty formats.

 I was looking around for a simple extension that I can use with one-click format my JSON files, but the closest one I found (at the time of writing this) was only supported on Visual Studio 2015.
 So I decided to take it upon myself to create this VS extension.